FAQ (Frequently Asked Questions)

 Is the lumber used in a CruxHome treated in any special way?

-What are the possibilities for home designs with a CruxHome?
+What are the design possibilities for CruxHomes?

 Can I have a fireplace or wood stove in my CruxHome?